andrewgarcia08/andrewgarcia08.github.io/README.md

 The projects showcased in this portfolio include work completed both in academic settings and independently.
 These projects demonstrate a strong foundation in data analysis, visualization, and problem-solving, leveraging tools such as Python, SQL, Excel, R/Rstudio, and C#.
 Each project reflects my ability to collect, clean, and analyze data to derive meaningful insights, whether through coursework, internships, or personal initiatives.

+#### 1. College Football Performance Analysis (2021-2023)
+This analysis project analyzes college football team performance data from 2021 to 2023 to uncover trends, strengths, and areas for improvement.
+Using a dataset of team statistics (e.g., points per game, third-down conversions, passing/rushing yards, sacks, and turnovers), I developed multiple tools to provide actionable insights for coaches, analysts, or enthusiasts: PivotTables displaying graphs and trends over the years, a performance heatmap, and a dynamic comparison tool.

+This project was one of my first ones utilizing Excel outside of school and was a developing interest at the time of work.
+With news of the University of Delaware moving up in the Conference for all of its Division 1 teams, I was tasked with creating charts and tools that would help compare our football teams with other schools to determine our future performance.